-It can be daunting to try and classify the world's businesses, given that there are more than 63,000 publicly traded companies in the world.* Each has unique assets, liabilities, and strategic goals.
+It can be daunting to try and classify the world's businesses, given that there are around 60,000 publicly traded companies in the world.* Each has unique assets, liabilities, and strategic goals.

 The energy sector contains companies that produce, market, refine, and transport consumable fuels, and companies that are engaged in the construction of energy-related equipment or services.